This past week, our youngest had a really rough time. Really rough.

 My “baby” had a low grade fever that came and went.
 He was pretty wiped out.
 So I fought it, with the strength of a Mama Bear who was waiting for the doctor and knew that mostly earaches pass on their own without medications.

 Why the fuss?
-We all know about antibiotics and the problem with over-prescribing and antibiotic resistanceantibiotics and the problem with over-prescribing and antibiotic resistance.
+We all know about the problem with over-prescribing antibiotics and antibiotic resistance.
 My mom, bless her heart, gave me enough antibiotics for the entire state of Michigan.
 And then some.
 That’s a lot of why I now deal with the health issues that plague me.
 My kids have likely inherited my weaknesses, so I seek to strengthen their bodies as much as possible.

 I contacted the natural medical practitioner that we are working with on our family’s health.
 She recommended using a lot of two Chinese herb blends Yin Chiao and Coptis Purge Fire that apparently help the body deal with illness.

 But they taste icky.
 Really icky.
 I tried to cover the taste with carob, stevia, and other sweeteners, but my little one cringed when he tasted it and could barely get it down.
 Ugh.